 So a teacher talking about their past school jobs in a negative light can dramatically affect how current staff members view them.
 If a teacher constantly complains about their previous school, staff members may begin to wonder what the teacher says about them behind their back.
 They will also likely not view the teacher as a team player but rather, someone who is looking for problems.

 If a principal notices a teacher speaking negatively about their previous school during their interview, this may be a red flag for them.
 So it’s best for job-seekers to keep it positive and professional about their past school.

 5. A Professional Social Media Presence Matters to Hiring Principals

 Principals want to make sure that each and every applicant is properly vetted before they are hired.
 Teachers have a tremendous amount of responsibility, and the well-being of students should be the top priority.
 That’s why hiring the right teacher is so important.

 It’s no secret that employers will check out a potential employee’s social media account when considering them for hire.
 Principals are no different, and they evaluate the social media accounts of all applicants.

 So, what does a teacher’s online presence say about them?
 Especially if their accounts are public, they should try to keep the social media posts professional.
 What is posted online can have real-life consequences, including ones that impact employment.

+So, what do principals look for when hiring teachers, and why does it matter?
 Teaching can be a rewarding, life-changing profession.
 There are so many sincere, eager teachers out there, whether they’re currently teaching, just out of college, or between jobs.
 Knowing what a school principal — often a major decision-maker when it comes to hiring — is looking for, can help teachers focus when seeking a job.
 It can also help principals thoughtfully consider applicants and find a teacher who will be the best fit for their school.
-And ultimately, it will lead to a better school environment and better-served students.